- 1 Investing In Your Fingernail Health

 Horizontal Indentations (Beau’s Nails)

 Beau’s nails are often confused with Muehrecke’s nails.
-The indentations caused by Beau’s nails are caused by cell division stopping in your nail matrix.
+The indentations caused by Beau’s nails are caused by reduced cell division in your nail matrix.

-Infections, injuries, hypocalcemia, coronary occlusion, and malnutrition, are some factors that can slow cell division.
+Infections, injuries, hypocalcemia, coronary occlusion, and malnutrition are some factors that can slow cell division in your body.

-All in all, it’s important to keep a look out for any changes in your nails.
-This is one way our body talks to us; we just need to know how to listen .
+All in all, it’s important to pay attention to changes in your nails.
+This is one way our body talks to us; we just need to know how to listen.